marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 However, we now know that a single CPU core can only perform one task at a time. </br>
 To speed this up, the CPU has multiple cores for true paralel processing. </br>

+So CPU is a shared resource, similar to memory and disk and other resources. </br>
+If an application needs disk, it gets disk space allocation. </br>
+If an application needs memory, it gets memory allocated. </br>
+However, CPU is a much more intensively shared resources as it does not get allocated to an application . <br>
+Applications all queue up their tasks and CPU executes it </br>

+This makes it difficult for operating systems to display exactly how much CPU each application is using, but it does a pretty good job in doing so. </br>

+### Understanding CPU as a Shared Resource

+The CPU, like memory and other resouces, is a critical resource that is shared among all running applications on a system.

+The CPU is not allocated to applications in fixed chunks.
+Instead, the CPU time is shared among all running applications through a process called scheduling.

+The operating system's scheduler rapidly switches the CPU's focus between different applications, giving each one a small time slice to execute its tasks.
+This switching happens so quickly that it appears as though applications are running simultaneously.

+Because the CPU is a highly contended resource, the operating system must manage this sharing efficiently to ensure that all applications get a fair amount of CPU time and that high-priority tasks are executed promptly.

 ## Why is this important for DevOps, Platform, Cloud & SRE Engineers ?

-Its important to understand how CPU works for the following reasons:
+Understanding how the CPU is shared and utilized is crucial for several reasons:

-* CPU monitoring and usage visualization
-  * Because of the way CPU works, How does the operating system determine CPU usage ?
+* Reporting CPU usage

-  * If the operating system tells us, we have 65% CPU usage, How is that determined ?
-  * Because of the way CPU works, the operating system has to deal with complexities in translating CPU usage to human understandable form.
+When we monitor a system's CPU usage using some tool, we need to understand what the values mean. </br>
+If you work for an organization, they would likely use external 3rd party systems like [New Relic](https://newrelic.com/) or [DataDog](https://www.datadoghq.com/) to monitor servers and applications. </br>

+As engineers we'll want to understand :
+* How these metrics are generated
+* Where these metrics come from
+* How they are measured and collected
+* What it all means for performance and health of the system.

+The operating system provides metrics on CPU usage, but interpreting these metrics requires an understanding of how CPU time is shared among processes.
+For example, a reported CPU usage of 65% indicates that 65% of the CPU's time is being used to execute tasks, but it doesn't specify which applications are using that time or how it is distributed among them.

-  * Overall CPU as a `%` gives us an indication how busy a server is, but does not always tell the full story
+Overall CPU as a `%` gives us an indication how busy a server is, but does not always tell the full story. </br>
+And that's what we'll be learning here today. </br>

-* In addition to the above, we may need to understand the `%` of CPU usage <b>on all cores</b> of CPU. </br>
+In addition to the above, we may need to understand the `%` of CPU usage <b>on all cores</b> of CPU. </br>

 ###  Understanding Single vs Multithreaded applications </br>